An introduction to higher Auslander-Reiten theory: -cluster-tilting subcategories

 \begin{definition} We say that a subcategory $\M$ of $\mmod\Lambda$ is \emph{$d$-rigid} if for each $i\in\set{1,\dots,d-1}$ the equality $\Ext_\Lambda^i(\M,\M)=0$ holds. \end{definition}

-Note that, by definition, all short exact sequences in a $d$-rigid subcategory are split.
-Nevertheless, the following simple observation motivates the investigation of the properties of exact sequences of degree $d$ in such subcategories.
+Note that, by definition, if $d\geq2$ all short exact sequences in a $d$-rigid subcategory are split.
+Nevertheless, the following simple observation motivates the investigation of the properties of exact sequences of length $d+2$ in such subcategories.

-\begin{proposition}[\cf Lemma 3.5 in \cite{MR2735750}] Let $\M$ be a $d$-rigid subcategory of $\mmod\Lambda$ and
+\begin{proposition}[(\cf Lemma 3.5 in \cite{MR2735750})] Let $\M$ be a $d$-rigid subcategory of $\mmod\Lambda$ and

 an exact sequence in $\mmod\Lambda$ whose terms all lie in $\M$.
 Then, for each $X,Y\in\M$ there are exact sequences in $\mmod R$

 and

 \end{proposition} \begin{proof} We only construct the first sequence, the second sequence can be constructed dually.
 Since $\M$ is a $d$-rigid subcategory of $\mmod\Lambda$, for each $i\in\set{2,\dots,d-1}$ the cohomology of the complex